PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 uname -r
 ```

-With this information I decided to try a PATH hijacking attack by creating an executable binary in the kenobi user's local path containing a call to bash.
-I then overrode the kenobi user's local path to check this local path first and attempted to rerun the kernel version `menu` check again.
+With this information I decided to try a PATH hijacking attack by creating an executable binary in the kenobi user's local path which, when ran, would invoke `/bin/bash`.
+I then overrode the kenobi user's path to put its local `~/bin` at a higher priority and attempted to rerun the kernel version `menu` command again.

 ```
 kenobi@kenobi:~$ mkdir bin